RayAdams/Chirper-Project/README.md

 * So far, Chirp Express displays a list of chirps when users go to http://localhost:3000
     * The page shown has a form with an input field for typing a chirp message, a dropdown for selecting a user, and a button for sending the chirp
     * The user selector is populated when the page first loads by making a GET request to the API for a list of users
-* This project will expand upon that functionality
+* This project will expand upon that functionality-->

 ## Objectives - Application
 * In your client folder, create a file called single_view.html